John 11, 4-6

 Something to do

-A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
-He would either be a lunatic–on a level with the man who says he is a poached egg–or else he would be the Devil of Hell.
+Read this extract: A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
+He would either be a lunatic – on a level with the man who says he is a poached egg – or else he would be the Devil of Hell.

-Write a one line summary of what is being argued within this text, there is in fact a historical classic.
-Memorise it, it may be come in handy when you’re one day challenged about your faith in Christ.
+Write a one-line summary of what is being argued within this text.
+Memorise it - it may come in handy when you’re one day challenged about your faith in Christ.

 Something to pray